Sacroiliac Joint Pain (SIJ)

 When should I see a physiotherapist?

-If pain affects walking, standing, sleep or lasts more than a few days.
+If pain affects walking, standing, sleep or lasts more than a few days, an assessment is recommended.

 Back Pain Tips: 7 Evidence-Based Ways to Move Better, Hurt Less & Recover Faster